-1. Entries, to be made via the website or on the official entry form, must be received on or before 1st March 2014.
-The fees payable should be received within 7 days of entry submission and therefore not later than 8th March.
+1. Entries, to be made on the official entry form, must be received on or before 1st March 2015.
+The fees payable must be included with the entry form.

 2. The committee is under no obligation to accept late entries - performers are strongly advised to enter in good time, as numbers in classes may need to be limited.

 Age must be reckoned as on